rekhaDevs/samagragovernance.in/src/pages/team/index.md

       real-time data for legislators to drive better policymaking.
 He has always been interested in the intersection of policy, governance and technology.
       A strong will to contribute to nation-building and interest in policy and technology brought him to Samagra.
-Currently he is part of the Tech@Samagra team.
+Currently he is part of the SamagraX team.
     image: /img/bharat_.jpg
     linkedInProfile: 'https://www.linkedin.com/in/bharat-kashyap-india/'
     name: Bharat Kashyap
-    project: Tech@Samagra
+    project: SamagraX
   - bio: >-
       Chakshu holds a Bachelor's degree in Civil Engineering from Galgotias College of Engineering and Technology and an MTech in Structural